Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 Starting from version 4.67, you can map any Locale from the Package to the Primary Locale of the Agent into which the Package is being imported.

 If you link a Non-Primary Locale from the Package to the Primary Locale of the existing Agent, and the Non-Primary Locale does not have a complete configuration, the system will copy the missing settings from the Primary Locale of the Package.

+## FAQ

+**Q1**: What should I do if I encounter errors during Knowledge Store Import?

+**A1**: Try to upload the package again.
+During the reupload, select only the Knowledge Stores that were not fully imported.

 ## More Information